Caeldeth/loures/Literature/Etienne-Dream-Debris.md

 "Ah, of course.
 Go on, please."

 "Very well.
-I ordered the construction of a mid-sized ship at the port of Loures, which I supervised from the project to the last polishing.
+I ordered the construction of a mid\-sized ship at the port of Loures, which I supervised from the project to the last polishing.
 In the meanwhile I gathered the finest sailors of the region, receiving each one personally at the castle.
 And when everything was ready, we set our sails to